Web SDK setup

 file extension. - Service worker registration scope are the pages this file can work on.
 For push notifications, this doesn’t matter and was originally designed for cases where you want to add more functionality to the service worker file.
 You should set this as the same path as your location.

-With this example, as long as the service worker file is publicly accessible at https://yourdomain.com/push/onesignal/OneSignalSDKWorker.js
+With this example, you should see the file’s code publicly accessible at https://yourdomain.com/push/onesignal/OneSignalSDKWorker.js

-Control how users navigate to the URL you set when clicking the notification.
-See URLs, Links and Deep Links for details on adding links to your notifications.
+Control how users navigate to the URL you set when they click the notification.

 - Exact Navigate (default) - If the notification’s exact URL (e.g.